amritsingh65/Spring-boot-redis-crud-example/README.md

 6. Check the user.java class in the project to send the parameters in your request.

+Here are the urls used:

+<strong> for saving a user - http://localhost:8081/user </strong> and pass the user parameters in the body
+<strong> for lists all users - http://localhost:8081/users </strong>
+<strong> for fetting a single user - http://localhost:8081/user/{userId} </strong> and pass the usedid in the path.
+<strong> for deleting a user - http://localhost:8081/user/delete/{userId} </strong> and pass the userId in the path

 Happy Learning and wait for more to come!!

 Cheers